Each Strike Of A Hammer Is A Strike Against The Enemy!

 1. This Party Ain’t Big Enough For The Both Of Our Factions

 6. Hasta Mercader Señor

 7. Stalin ‘Tis An Asset

 9. In My Cadre

-And remember – it is still not too late to inform us of any suspicious activities by your neighbours over the past 40 years.
+And remember – it is still not too late to inform us of any suspicious activities by your neighbours or guitarists over the past 40 years.